Onionie/BioFit/README.md

  - Xcode
  - Swift
  - Firebase
- - How to properly work and communitcate in a team envirnoment
+ - How to properly work and communicate in a team environment
- - How to develop an app for IOS
+ - How to develop an app for iOS
  - How to implement Firebase